udayaKherath/udayaKherath.github.io/README.md

 - Built a GPT-based language model from scratch using PyTorch on custom datasets
 - Developed RAG-based application using Hugging Face Transformers, FAISS vector database, and LangChain
 - Fine-tuned DeepSeek-R1-Distill-Llama-8B model using transfer learning and LoRA for Q&A tasks

 ---

-### Trainee Data Analyst

-**Global Frontiers** | *December 2023 - June 2024*

-- Designed and developed a **Strategy Planner Dashboard** to monitor and analyze company performance across different performance cycles, enabling data-driven decision-making.

-- Built an **AI-powered chatbot** using Google Gemini LLM, LangChain, few-shot learning, and Python, enabling users to query the database using natural language and retrieve insights in real time.

-- Developed an interactive **Power BI dashboard** to track debtor performance across divisions, using complex Power Query transformations and key metrics.
-Achieved a **50% increase in user productivity** by eliminating manual report generation and reducing Excel-based workflows for the division's invoicing team and C-level managers.

----